auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

 - Further, having request logs enables “inspectability” of any API request, an essential educational tool for developers, as they can learn how the platform works by inspecting requests and understated object models and relationships.

-  **Example:** Every API request made by the Stripe Dashboard shows up in request logs, enabling anyone to use the Dashboard UI and map it to the underlaying API requests.
+  **Example:** Every API request made by the Stripe Dashboard shows up in request logs, enabling anyone to use the Dashboard UI and map it to the underlying API requests.

   {% image src="/images/posts/api-developer-experience-2024/inspectability.png" title="inspectability" /%}

-- **Integration insights:** Building upon request logs and the concept of inspectability, we built Integration Insights, which would analyze API request errors and provide developers with actionable insights and tips on how to fix their integration.
+- **Integration insights:** Building upon request logs and the concept of inspectability, we built Integration Insights, which would analyze API request errors and provide developers with actionable insights and tips on fixing their integration.

-  Developers would up/down vote insights, which helped our recommenation engine to provide insights.
+  Developers would up/downvote insights, which helped our recommendation engine provide insights.

   {% image src="/images/posts/api-developer-experience-2024/integration_insights.png" title="integration_insights" /%}

-- **Integration builders:** It’s common to provide sample projects and code examples to help developers get started, but what developers reallty want is a more educational approach, that can teach them core concepts while seeing code.
+- **Integration builders:** It's common to provide sample projects and code examples to help developers get started, but what developers really want is a more educational approach that can teach them core concepts while they see code.

-  So we introduced what we called [integration b uilders](https://docs.stripe.com/checkout/quickstart), which takes an interactive approach to explaining concepts while also showing developers tangible sample code that they can download and run.
+  So we introduced what we called [integration builders](https://docs.stripe.com/checkout/quickstart), which takes an interactive approach to explain concepts while showing developers tangible sample code they can download and run.

   The format has been vital in getting developers started even faster on Stripe.
 In particular, Stripe has scaled from indie hackers building in PHP to enterprise developers building in Java.